OPFOR-HAUNTER/OPFOR-HAUNTER.github.io/_posts/2022-03-02-HTB-SP-T1-Bike.md

 This is the 5th target in the Tier 1 lineup, and the 2nd of 3 VIP machines.
 Ths machine introduces `SSTI` and the use of a `proxy` to conduct the attack.

-## Establishing a Connection & Initial Scan
+## Establishing a Connection and Initial Scan

 Spawn the bastard and get vpn going.